ioBroker/ioBroker.docs/admin/en/controller-upgrade.md

 iobroker upgrade self
 -->

-## Emergency Linux / macOS / Windows (manual reinstallation, if somehow nothing works after the update)
+## Emergency Linux / macOS / Windows (manual re-installation, if somehow nothing works after the update)
 On Windows first please call in the start menu under "ioBroker" the command line of the relevant ioBroker instance.
 The correct directory is then set automatically.
 On Linux or macOS please go to the ioBroker directory.

 Run `npm install iobroker.js-controller` there.
 A specific version can be installed using `npm install iobroker.js-controller@x.y.z`*npm install iobroker.js-controller@x.y.z* (replace x.y.z with the desired version).